wmail-ak/Acz/Acz/README.md

 The tool reports warnings and errors during extraction:

-`OriginFileNotFoundException = Source archive file not found.`

 `ExtractedFileNotFoundException = Expected file missing after extraction.`

 `ExtractedFolderNotFoundException = Destination folder missing or inaccessible.`

-`EmptyCRC32Exception = Archive entry has no CRC32 stored (zero or missing).`

-`MismatchCRC32Exception = Extracted file’s CRC32 does not match the archive’s stored CRC32.`
+`MismatchCRC32Warning = Extracted file’s CRC32 does not match the archive’s stored CRC32.`

 ## At the end, the program prints a summary: